Wednesday 1 May 1940

 |German Panzer Factory, 1 May 1940.
 They appear to be making Panzer IIs (Ang, Federal Archive).|

 The British give up at Åndalsnes.
 During their mission there, they have lost 1301 killed, missing or captured.
-Norwegian Commander-in-chief Otto Ruge take the HMS Diana from Åndalsnes to Tromsø to join the king and rest of the government.
+Norwegian Commander-in-chief Otto Ruge takes the HMS Diana from Åndalsnes to Tromsø to join the king and rest of the government.

 Norway Army Operations: It is a miserable day for the British 15th Brigade, which suffered heavily south of Dombås.
 Their train to Åndalsnes derails at a bomb crater at 01:15.
 There are 8 dead, 30 wounded.
 The men then have to walk the remaining 17 miles through deep snow in order to reach the port at 09:00.

-The British troops, both 15th Brigade and 148th Brigade, leave Andalsnes that evening on a flotilla of destroyers and cruisers under Vice-Admiral Geoffrey Layton.
+The British troops, both the 15th Brigade and 148th Brigade, leave Andalsnes that evening on a flotilla of destroyers and cruisers under Vice-Admiral Geoffrey Layton.
 Destroyers HMS Inglefield (D 02), HMS Diana (H 49), and HMS Delight (H 38) take troops to the light cruisers HMS Manchester and HMS Birmingham.
 While 5,084 servicemen are taken off, much equipment is left behind.
 The British are gone by 2 a.m. on 2 May 1940.
 The Germans do not immediately notice the departure.

 Commander Lord Louis Mountbatten brings his 4 destroyers into Namsos and to take off General de Wiart’s 146th Brigade.
 Fog in the harbor limits the evacuees to the 850 men of the French Chasseurs Alpins.